 Complete the Reservation

-Put the rental manager's contact info into your smartphone and wallet for convenient access to answers during your visit.
+Put the property manager's contact information into your cell phone and wallet for quick access to answers during your stay.

 During your Stay

 - Take pictures on your arrival.
 Record the condition of the rental unit immediately upon arrival.
 We also advise immediately phoning the rental manager with a report of any damage, along with your request for any needed repairs.

 - You may need guidance for a gas fireplace, Television set or spa tub.
 Contact your rental manager.
 They are there to help.
 A quick phone call helps prevent many head aches.

 - Make sure to be a good next-door neighbor. .
 Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.

 - Ask a local.
 Locals are a great source of recommendations.
 Who better to ask where to get the best nachos, have a great night out, or the best spots for night life?

 - Enjoy your stay!
 Make sure that you protect the rental owner (and your things!) by keeping the vacation home locked up while you are away, just like you would at home.